MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 ## Step 2 - Plan how to manage updates

+xxxsing the existing collections, approximately 1,500 users will get Semi-Annual Channel (Targeted), and approximately 18,471 users will get Semi-Annual Channel.
+Approximately 25 development, technology owner, or business lead roles will self-install and self-manage from CDN with Monthly Channel.
+These Monthly Channel users will receive features ahead of Semi-Annual Channel (Targeted) and Semi-Annual Channel.

+xxxxAny self-installation users
+xxxxxareas.
+It should be a Microsoft mandate to take updates from the cloud unless there are a small number of things that restrict a customer from doing so…and the FTC should be helping to push that message to all of our customers.

+XXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Automatic from CDN
+Default option – provides least control
+Throttled going out and coming down.
+Updates come from Office CDN when available, scheduled task checks for newer version daily

+Automatic from System Center Configuration Manager O365 build gets published to WSUS when released to Office CDN System Center Configuration Manager can leverage WSUS to sync new builds to site servers Builds get distributed to DPs for client machines to update against Requires System Center Configuration Manager minimum version 1602, WSUS minimum version 4.0, Object COM enabled for client

+Starting with version 1706 of System Center Configuration Manager a new option is available allowing administrators to enable clients to fall back to the Microsoft Office CDN when deploying Office 365 ProPlus updates to client machines.
+With this option enabled, clients will first check their available distribution points for the specified update.
+If the update cannot be found the client will then get the specified update directly from the Microsoft Office CDN.

+This can be helpful for situations where machines may not have a dedicated or reliable connection to the corporate network and other situations where it is not necessary to manage the update content for a particular update on premises.

+To enable this feature:
+Each time you configure an update for deployment (either manually or using an ADR) you can choose to enable this setting by simply checking the box labeled ‘If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates.’ on the Download Settings tab of the Deployment Settings Properties dialog.

+When you deploy an update with this setting enabled you can expect the following behavior: the client will check the available distribution points for the specified update before getting the update from the Microsoft Office CDN the client will get the update from the Microsoft CDN if the client does not have a connection to the LAN after being signaled to update the client may get language pack files related to the update if these files are not available on the distribution points the client may switch to the Microsoft Office CDN during an update from a DP if a connection to the LAN is lost XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
 For more information, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

 To plan for managing updates in your organization, answer the following questions: